Transformer types: Resolver and synchro

 The two-phase resolver and related three-phase synchro are rotary position sensors which work over a full 360°.
 The primary is rotated within two or three secondaries at different angles, and the amplitudes of the secondary signals can be decoded into an angle.
 Unlike variable differential transformers, the coils, and not just the core, move relative to each other, so slip rings are required to connect the primary.

 Resolvers produce in-phase and quadrature components which are useful for computation.
 Synchros produce three-phase signals which can be connected to other synchros to rotate them in a generator/motor configuration.

 Piezoelectric transformer

 Two piezoelectric transducers can be mechanically coupled or integrated in one piece of material, creating a piezoelectric transformer.

 Flyback

-A Flyback transformer is a high-voltage, high-frequency transformer used in plasma balls and with cathode-ray tubes (CRTs).
-It provides the high (often several kV) anode DC voltage required for operation of CRTs.
-Variations in anode voltage supplied by the flyback can result in distortions in the image displayed by the CRT.
-CRT flybacks may contain multiple secondary windings to provide several other, lower voltages.
-Its output is often pulsed because it is often used with a voltage multiplier, which may be integrated with the flyback.
+A flyback transformer high-frequency transformer used in a flyback circuit, such as found in plasma balls and cathode-ray tube (CRT) power supplies.
+Flyback transformers may contain multiple secondary windings to provide several other voltages.